 - Blackberries- Another tart berry that pairs perfectly with the sweeter tastes of blueberries and raspberries.

-- Blueberries- This berry compliments the other, more tart berries, with it's sweet taste.
+- Blueberries- This berry complements the other, more tart berries, with its sweet taste.

 - Coconut Water - room temperature or chilled, a great way to hydrate.

-- Ice - we loving using crushed ice or pebble ice, it doesn't get in the way of the different fruits.
+- Ice - we love using crushed ice or pebble ice; it doesn't get in the way of the different fruits.

 How To Make Nature's Cereal